/* Scenario metadata

 <<set $assignedRwy to "36L">>

-Face burns.
-Wings rock.
+Face burning, you rock.
 Marc, smart enough, says nothing.

 "Good rock, white and pink Arrow.
-Runway 36 Left, orange dot, left base, follow the yellow low-wing.
+Runway 36 Left, orange dot, left base, follow the white-and-blue Arrow.
 No further transmissions on this frequency."

 <<set $badchoices to $badchoices + 1>>